Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Our Method

 \section{Our Method}

 Our objective is to use photo-realistic material to complete a masked image with substantial missing areas.
-In this section, we first formulate our spatial diffusion model (SDM) along with a comprehensive analysis.
+In this section, we first formulate our pixel spread model (PSM) along with a comprehensive analysis.
 It is followed by the details of model design and loss functions.